 Cinderella has one 30-second Pyroflash white smoke in Act I.

 Sleeping Beauty has several flash pots.

-Kenneth Pogin, the Production/Tour Manager, has a Fireworks Operator Certificate for both outdoor and indoor/proximate displays issued by the Minnesota Department of Public Safety, State Fire Marshal Division.
+Production/Tour Manager, has a Fireworks Operator Certificate for both outdoor and indoor/proximate displays issued by the Minnesota Department of Public Safety, State Fire Marshal Division.
 Federal Laws allow local Fire Marshals control over requirements for uses of pyrotechnics for indoor performances.
 Flash pots do not usually require a permit from the local Fire Marshal, but please call the marshal to double check as well as inform of your intentions to stage a production that uses flash pots.

 The Minnesota Ballet reserves the right for two (2) intermissions of 15-minutes each for set and costume changes, dependent upon performance needs.